utrustdev/utrust-for-magento1/README.md

 :sparkles: These are the features already implemented and planned for the Utrust for Magento 1 plugin:

-- [x] Creates Order and redirects to Utrust payment widget
+- [x] Creates Order and redirects to xMoney Crypto payment widget
 - [x] Receives and handles webhook payment received
 - [x] Receives and handles webhook payment cancelled
-- [ ] Starts automatic refund on Utrust when refund initiated in Magento
+- [ ] Starts automatic refund on xMoney Crypto when refund initiated in Magento

 ## Support

-Feel free to reach [by opening an issue on GitHub](https://github.com/utrustdev/utrust-for-magento1/issues/new) if you need any help with the Utrust for Magento 1 plugin.
+Feel free to reach [by opening an issue on GitHub](https://github.com/utrustdev/utrust-for-magento1/issues/new) if you need any help with the xMoney Crypto for Magento 1 plugin.

-If you're having specific problems with your account, then please contact support@utrust.com.
+If you're having specific problems with your account, then please contact [support@xmoney.com](https://mailto:support@xmoney.com/).

 In both cases, our team will be happy to help :purple_heart:.

 ## Contribute

-This plugin was initially written by a third-party contractor (Moisés Sequeira from [CloudInfo](https://cloudinfo.pt/)), and is now maintained by the Utrust development team.
+This plugin was initially written by a third-party contractor (Moisés Sequeira from [CloudInfo](https://cloudinfo.pt/)), and is now maintained by the xMoney Crypto development team.

 We have now opened it to the world so that the community using this plugin may have the chance of shaping its development.